 Reviewer’s Note: This definition is consistent with the current draft definition in the PRDM.

-2.«#» “Net Requirement” means the amount of federal power that «Customer Name» is entitled to purchase from BPA to serve its Total Retail Load minus amounts of «Customer Name»’s Dedicated Resources shown in Exhibit A, as determined consistent with section 5(b)(1) of the Northwest Power Act.
+2.«#» “Net Requirement” means the amount of electric power that a customer may purchase from BPA to serve its Total Retail Load, minus amounts of its Dedicated Resources shown in Exhibit A, as determined consistent with section 5(b)(1) of the Northwest Power Act.

 Reviewer’s Note: This is a new defined term, consistent with the current draft definition in the PRDM.